rrobinn/academic-kickstart/content/project/fractal.md

 +++
-title = "Finding structure in the noise: What the fractal structure of eye-tracking time series can tell us about attention" date = "2020-06-17"
+title = "Finding structure in the noise: What fractals and time series data can tell us about attention" date = "2020-06-17"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.